 Community engagement during COVID-19

-While many of your partnerships and your students’ projects haven’t been fully actualized yet, it is still possible to have a successful semester with your community partner.
-By moving away from transactional thinking regarding these projects, and moving towards more of a relationship, you and your partners can begin to reconsider this semester’s work, and also plan for future semesters’ opportunities.
+As we continue to navigate the COVID-19 pandemic, it is still possible to have a successful semester with your community partner.
+By moving away from transactional thinking regarding these projects, and moving towards more of a relationship, you and your partners can create a mutually-beneficial plan.

-Many other institutions have compiled detailed and helpful resources, so we wanted to uplift their good work.
-Please visit the following sites and resources as you consider your next steps.
+Additionally, visit the following sites and resources as you consider your next steps

 The following topics from the Center for Civic Reflection may be relevant prompts for reflection: